icfnext/prosper/README.md

 ## Overview

-Prosper is an integration testing library for AEM (Adobe Experience Manager, formerly CQ5) projects using [Spock](http://docs.spockframework.org/), a [Groovy](http://www.groovy-lang.org/)-based testing framework notable for it's expressive specification language.
+Prosper is an integration testing library for Adobe Experience Manager projects using [Spock](http://docs.spockframework.org/), a [Groovy](http://www.groovy-lang.org/)-based testing framework notable for it's expressive specification language.
 The library contains a base Spock specification that provides an in-memory JCR, Sling framework support, and a mock OSGi context for registering and testing services.

 ## Features